-Last March, we took a few days off from the hustle and bustle of Manila to go island hopping in Biliran and see Sambawan Island in person, among other things.
+Last March, Hali and I took a few days off from the hustle and bustle of Manila to go island hopping in Biliran and see Sambawan Island in person.

 There are places that look better in photos, and there are those too beautiful to be captured in camera.
 Sambawan Island in Biliran belongs to the latter.

 I’ve seen a couple of photos of Sambawan Island before but had ignored it up until this point because the photos didn’t have enough pull.
 Picturesque, yes.
 But so are a thousand other locations featured in Instagram.